 Stop a variation

-In Optimizely, if you stop a variation (as opposed to setting traffic distribution to 0%), it has the following effects:
+If you stop a variation (as opposed to setting traffic distribution to 0%), it has the following effects:

 Stopping a variation removes visitors bucketed to that variation from the experiment cohort.